 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Covent Garden .
+We bring these 3 activities together to bring a complete Karate tuition experience in Covent Garden .

-Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn fighting techinques and started teaching Karate in Okinawan schools.
-This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wanted to learn forms of martial arts and started teaching Karate in Okinawan institutions.
+This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.